 General number crunching/data analysis packages.
 (Specialist software is dealt with elsewhere.
 See machine vision, machine listening, gesture recognition, scientific workflow etc.)

-- R is a galaxy of statistical packages.
+R is a galaxy of statistical packages.

-- Sundry deep learning packages are on their own page.
+Sundry deep learning packages are on their own page.

-- Scala’s ecosystem is growing here
+Scala’s ML ecosystem is growing.

-- so is julia’s.
+So is julia’s.

 bash data science command line.